liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 - Invocation
 - Results

-Let's start by discussing how to register JSON Web Services.
+Let's start by discussing how to register JSON web services.

 ### Registering JSON Web Services [](id=registering-json-web-services-liferay-portal-6-2-dev-guide-05-en)

 Liferay's developers use a tool called *Service Builder* to build services.
-When you build services with Service Builder, all remote-enabled services (i.e., `service.xml` entities with the property `remote-service="true"`) are exposed as JSON Web Services.
+When you build services with Service Builder, all remote-enabled services (i.e., `service.xml` entities with the property `remote-service="true"`) are exposed as JSON web services.
 When each `-Service.java` interface is created for a remote-enabled service, the `@JSONWebService` annotation is added on the class level of that interface.
-All of the public methods of that interface become registered and available as JSON Web Services.
+All of the public methods of that interface become registered and available as JSON web services.

 The `-Service.java` interface source file should never be modified by the user.
 If you need, however, more control over its methods (e.g., hiding some methods